rrmerugu-archive/curated-css-animations/README.md

 # curated-css-animations
-Curated list of animations with CSS
+Curated list of animations with CSS.
+Please don't forget to give credits to the author(s) if you are using anyone of these.

 1. Pulse https://codepen.io/olam/pen/zcqea